airswap/airswap-cli/README.md

 price: 0.1
 ```

 This succeeds because we have a locator in hand, the URL of your local webserver.
-However, if we do no thave a locator in hand, we need to use an indexer to find other trading parties.
+However, if we do not have a locator in hand, we need to use an indexer to find other trading parties.

 ### Set your intent to trade